Your new puppy will need your love and attention and her care will take a little time and effort. But it will be worth every minute!

 Basics of Weimaraner Puppy Care

 Just as getting ready for a new baby takes some thought and planning, getting ready for your new puppy will require some preparation as well .
+Your puppy’s breeder will help you decide how old your puppy should be when he leaves his mother.

 Your new puppy will experience stress at leaving his mother and brothers and sisters.
 And everything in his new home, your home, will be strange and different.